International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Michael DeVeau

 Thank you.
 Good morning, good afternoon, and good evening, everyone.
-Welcome to IFFs first quarter 2020 conference call.
+Welcome to IFF’s first quarter 2020 conference call.
 Yesterday evening, we distributed a press release announcing our financial results.
 A copy of the release can be found on our IR website at ir.iff.com.
 Please note that this call is being recorded live and will be available for replay.

 Please take a moment to review our forward-looking statements.
-During the call, we will be making forward-looking statements about the companys performance, particularly with regard to the outlook for the second quarter and full year 2020.
+During the call, we will be making forward-looking statements about the company’s performance, particularly with regard to the outlook for the second quarter and full year 2020.
 These statements are based on how we see things today and contain elements of uncertainty.
 For additional information concerning the factors that can cause actual results to differ materially from our forward-looking statements, please refer to our cautionary statement and risk factors contained in our 10-K filed on March 3, 2020, and in our press release.

 Today’s presentation will include non-GAAP financial measures, which exclude those items that we believe affect comparability.
 A reconciliation of these non-GAAP measures to their respective GAAP measures is set forth in our press release that we issued yesterday.